jnozzi/cocoadev.com/SiteContent/General/OpenSource.markdown

 Elision to make linking easier in other pages.
-See [[OpenSourceSoftware]] for commentary.
+See General/OpenSourceSoftware for commentary.